The Most Foreign City in China

 Hello, I'm Dioni.

-I run an English Corner at a hostel named after a WWII Sino-American flight route.
-It started as a way to bridge the gap between foreigners and locals.
+Caught between two worlds, I found myself becoming a bridge between cultures and languages.
+I run an English Club at a hostel named after a WWII Sino-American flight route.
+I build communities and continue to find ways to get foreigners and locals together.
 This walking tour comes from the same kind of passion.

 (~¥150 RMB)